MarinaWyss/are-you-a-cat/README.md

 Stretch goals:

 - [ ] SHAP, to illustrate what properties of the image contributed to the prediction
-- [ ] Model iteration, likely a CNN trained on the cloud
+- [ ] Model iteration / training with Sagemaker
 - [ ] Monitoring